Inflatable (Better Call Saul): Main story

 Jimmy represents Mike Ehrmantraut when Mike tells the prosecutor that the gun found during his fight with Tuco Salamanca was not Tuco's.
-Jimmy decides to quit D&M but learns that this will require him to repay the signing bonus he received upon joining.
-Jimmy finds a loophole to keep the money if he is fired without cause.
+Jimmy decides to quit D&M, but learns this will require repaying the signing bonus he received upon joining.
+Jimmy finds a loophole in his employment agreement that allows him to keep the money if he is fired without cause.
 While waiting at a stop light, he sees an inflatable tube man outside an oil-changing shop.
-Inspired by the colorful display, he executes a plan to get fired by doing everything he can think of to be irritating at work, from dressing in flashy suits to playing the bagpipes in his office to not flushing the toilet after trips to the bathroom.
+Inspired by the colorful display, he executes a plan to get fired by being irritating at work, from dressing in flashy suits to playing the bagpipes in his office to not flushing the toilet after trips to the bathroom.
 Clifford Main finally fires Jimmy and tells him losing the signing bonus is worth it just to be rid of him.
 Jimmy then moves back to his old office at the nail salon.

 Jimmy approaches Kim Wexler and attempts to convince her to partner with him in their own law firm.
 Kim agrees, but only on the condition that Jimmy plays it "straight and narrow".
 Jimmy admits that he can only be himself, which means pushing the envelope on what is legal and ethical, so Kim politely refuses.

 Mike promises to buy Stacey Ehrmantraut a new house in a better neighborhood and begins scouting Hector Salamanca's restaurant.
 After interviewing with Schweikart & Cokely, Kim tells Jimmy that she will not take the job but will instead set up her own solo practice.
 Kim proposes a compromise to Jimmy, suggesting they start separate solo firms, but share office space to save on expenses and support each other if needed.
 Jimmy considers her offer and does not immediately respond.

 Production

 The opening flashback with the grifter and a young Jimmy was originally filmed two years earlier for the season 1 episode "Pimento," both written and directed by fellow writer Thomas Schnauz.
 However, it was dropped due to time constraints, and Schnauz remained uncredited.
 The writing staff hoped to use the scene in a future episode, resulting in them not choosing to release it as a bonus feature during the first season Blu-ray release.
 They eventually found "Inflatable" as a good fit for the scene.
 The grifter in the flashback is portrayed by Stephen Snedden, who was previously a starring cast member of The Lone Gunmen, a spin-off of The X-Files that Better Call Saul co-creator Vince Gilligan wrote and developed.
 Snedden also appeared in The X-Files episode "Jump the Shark", also co-written by Gilligan, to resolve some of the hanging plotlines of The Lone Gunmen after the series was cancelled.

+The montage of Jimmy assembling his gaudy wardrobe is set to the instrumental "Scorpio" by Dennis Coffey and the Detroit Guitar Band, described by IndieWire as "the perfect texture to match the rainbow-colored, split-screen extravaganza it's soundtracking".